Post

 Must Eat:

-Things I didn’t get to eat this time: seafood pancake (missed it), pork soup rice (had it last time), raw octopus (don’t eat raw; saw many got food poisoning on IG), marinated crab (don’t eat raw)
+Things not eaten this time: seafood pancake (missed), pork soup rice (had it last time), live octopus (don’t eat raw, many got food poisoning according to IG), marinated crab (don’t eat raw)

 Transportation